yasuoza/chef-cookbook-web_and_rails/README.md

 ## www directory

 Once vm up, www directory created in host directory.
 The www file is symlinked to `/var/www` in vm.
 This is useful when crafting a web site.
 And .htaccess and php54 are available.
-The site can be seen as http://192.168.33.10 in browser.
+The site can be seen like http://192.168.33.10 in browser.

+## Vagrant

+If you want use this cookbook with vagrant, see `vagrant_example` directory.